mordechaitenzer/port-youtube-catalog/README.md

 **How to configure**
 1. Click **Add Widget**.
 2. Select **Number Chart**.
-3. Select the `YouTube Video` blueprint.
+3. Choose the `YouTube Video` blueprint.
-4. Choose the property (e.g.,`commentCount`).
+4. Select the property you want to track (e.g., `commentCount`).
 5. Apply the **MAX aggregation** function.

 This widget surfaces the single highest engagement value across all videos.
-Instead of manually inspecting dozens of entities, you now have a live operational metric.
+Instead of manually inspecting dozens of entities, you now have a live operational metric that updates automatically.

 ![Number Chart](assets/viz-number.png)